 - 4.1.7 Throttle Control: Located on the control console's right side.
 The throttle is used to control engine speed.
-Moving the throttle control forward will increase engine speed and moving it to the rear will decrease engine speed.
-All Kohler and 14 HP Kawasaki units are equipped with throttle kill as a standard feature.
-Moving the throttle to the full rear "Stop" position will shut off the engine (15 &17 HP Kawasaki & B&S units use a key switch to shut off engine). - 4.1.8 "Off-Run" Switch (15 & 17 HP Kawasaki Manual Start & 16 HP B&S only): Located on the console (Serial No.s 190,000 and higher) or front, left corner of the fuel tank support (Serial No.s 160,000-189,999).
+Moving the throttle control forward will increase engine speed and moving it to the rear will decrease engine speed. - 4.1.8 "Off-Run" Switch (15 & 17 HP Kawasaki Manual Start only):

+Located on the console.
 Turn key to the "Run" position to allow the engine to be started.
 Turn key to the "Off" position to shut engine off. - 4.1.9 Ignition Switch (17 HP Kawasaki Electric Start only):

 Located on the control console.
 The ignition switch starts and stops the engine.
-The switch has three postions "OFF", "ON", and "START".
-Insert key into switch and rotate clockwise to the "ON" postion.
+The switch has three positions "OFF", "ON", and "START".
+Insert key into switch and rotate clockwise to the "ON" position.
 Rotate clockwise to the next position to engage the starter (key must be held against spring pressure in this position).
 When engine starts, release key.

-Operator must have transmission in neutral and blade engagement lever fully disengaged to start engine.
+Operator must have speed control lever in neutral and blade engagement lever fully disengaged to start engine.